 Ok, now carefully think through your syndicate.
 If it’s mostly tapped out, and you don’t hear a 100% commitment to pro-rata, and A-tier VCs aren’t routinely following them electively into the next round — then change your operating plan.

-My advice in today’s market is to squeeze an extra 6 months of runway out of your cash if you have a Weak Syndicate.
+Squeeze an extra 6 months of runway out of your cash if you have a Weak Syndicate.
 Even if you’re already stretching things.
 And also — build even more VC relationships yourself.
 Invest even more time here.
 Because you won’t be getting as much help from your existing investors as you’d thought.